tensorchiefs/causality/data/CAREFL_CF/Readme.md

 format(Sys.time(), "%a %b %d %X %Y")
 ```

-    [1] "Wed Sep 06 14:01:32 2023"
+    [1] "Wed Sep 06 14:04:51 2023"

+Note that the coefficients have been \[0.5, 0.5\]

 Codebase: \[https://github.com/tensorchiefs/carefl/commit/\]

 Command:

     NOT AVAILIBE.
-CODE HAS BEEN RUN PROBABLY AROUND AUGUST 9
+CODE HAS BEEN RUN PROBABLY AROUND AUGUST 9 with
-    Probably
     main.py -c -n 2500

 The directory contains several CSV - files: